Father of All Motherfuckers: Composition

-According to lead vocalist Billie Joe Armstrong, the album is "The New! soul, Motown, glam and manic anthemic.
+According to lead vocalist Billie Joe Armstrong, the album is "The New!
+Soul, Motown, glam and manic anthemic.
 Punks, freaks and punishers!"
-He would also state that the lyrics are about "the life AND death of the party" and the "lifestyle of not giving a fuck."
+He would also state that the lyrics are about "the life AND death of the party" and the "lifestyle of not giving a fuck".
 Writers have described the sound of Father of All Motherfuckers as garage rock, alternative rock, garage punk, pop rock, and pop punk.
 With a running time of 26 minutes and 12 seconds, it is Green Day's shortest album to date.

 Packaging

-The cover features a repurposed version of the cover art from their 2004 album American Idiot.
+The cover features a repurposed version of the cover art from their 2004 album, American Idiot.
 Armstrong wrote the full album title on the arm, but obscured the word "motherfuckers" with a drawing of a unicorn.
 The limited edition version of the album uses an uncensored version that lacks the unicorn.

 Singles and promotion

 The album's lead single and title track, "Father of All...", was released on September 10, 2019.
 A music video was released on September 19.
 "Fire, Ready, Aim", was released on October 9 as the official opening theme song for the National Hockey League and NBCSN's Wednesday Night Hockey television broadcasts and as the album's second single.
 NBCSN also uses "Father of All...", usually during highlights from previous games for the two teams playing on Wednesday Night Hockey.

 The album's third single, "Oh Yeah!", was released on January 16, 2020, along with a music video.
 The song takes its title and samples the chorus from Joan Jett's cover of "Do You Wanna Touch Me", originally sung by Gary Glitter.
 Acknowledging the latter's sexual abuse history and multiple convictions, the band mentioned they would donate their royalties from the sales of "Oh Yeah!" to International Justice Mission and Rape, Abuse & Incest National Network.
-The song was used as the one of the official theme songs for the 2020 edition of the WWE PPV, Backlash.
+The song was used as one of the official theme songs for the 2020 edition of the WWE PPV, Backlash.

 At the same time as the album's release on digital platforms, a music video for the song "Meet Me on the Roof" was released, featuring Gaten Matarazzo as a guest star.

 To promote the album, the band announced the Hella Mega Tour with Fall Out Boy and Weezer.
-Initially planned for March 2020, the tour began on July 24, 2021 following the cancellation of shows in Asia and Oceania, and delays to the North American and European dates due to the ongoing COVID-19 pandemic.
+Initially planned for March 2020, the tour began on July 24, 2021, following the cancellation of shows in Asia and Oceania, and delays to the North American and European dates due to the ongoing COVID-19 pandemic.